gvwilson/sdxjs/unit-test/index.md

 </div>

-## How can we build a command-line interface for our test manager?
+## How can we build a command-line interface for testing?

 Most programmers don't enjoy writing tests, so if we want them to do it,